slavakurilyak/awesome-ai-agents/README.md

 1. **Vonage**: Vonage is a leading provider of phone services that offers a range of features and options for residential and business customers, including local, toll-free, and international numbers, as well as virtual receptionist and call management capabilities | [website](https://vonage.com/)

-## AI Agents + Web Scraping Frameworks
+## AI Agents + Web Browsing Frameworks

-Here's an awesome list of web scraping frameworks that support headless mode:
+Here's an awesome list of web browsing frameworks that support headless mode:

 1. **ScrapeGraphAI**: ScrapeGraph AI provides a tool for creating AI agents that can automate web scraping tasks efficiently, enhancing data extraction capabilities through the use of LangGraph, function calls, and web scraping techniques | [github](https://github.com/VinciGit00/Scrapegraph-ai) | [docs](https://scrapegraph-doc.onrender.com/) | [demo](https://scrapegraph-ai-demo.streamlit.appn/)

+1. **Browserbase**: Browserbase offers a managed headless web browser API with robust features like session recording, logging, and debugging, ensuring secure connections to isolated web browsers for efficient issue resolution | [twitter](https://twitter.com/browserbasehq) | [website](https://www.browserbase.com/)

 ## AI Agents + Custom Development